Essential Thrombocytosis

 Anagrelide (Agrylin)

-Clinical Context: Mechanism by which anagrelide reduces blood platelet count remains under investigation.
+Clinical Context: The mechanism by which anagrelide reduces blood platelet count remains under investigation.
 It inhibits cyclic nucleotide phosphodiesterase and the release of arachidonic acid from phospholipase, possibly by inhibiting phospholipase A2.
 Effective in polycythemia vera with elevated platelet counts as it elicits a dose-related decrease in platelet production.
 It is approved in the U.S. for thrombocythemia.
 Studies in patients support a hypothesis of dose-related reduction in platelet production, resulting from a decrease in megakaryocyte hypermaturation.

 Class Summary